n8n-io/n8n-docs/docs/integrations/builtin/core-nodes/n8n-nodes-base.emailimap.md

 ---
 #https://www.notion.so/n8n/Frontmatter-432c2b8dff1f43d4b1c8d20075510fe4
-title: Email Trigger (IMAP)
+title: Email Trigger (IMAP) node documentation
-description: Documentation for the Email trigger (IMAP) node in n8n, a workflow automation platform.
-Includes guidance on usage, and links to examples.
+description: Learn how to use the Email Trigger (IMAP) Trigger node in n8n.
+Follow technical documentation to integrate Email Trigger (IMAP) Trigger node into your workflows.
 contentType: integration
 priority: high
 ---

-# Email trigger (IMAP)
+# Email Trigger (IMAP) node

 Use the IMAP Email node to receive emails using an IMAP email server.
 This node is a trigger node.